TN 78 (05-25)

 Follow procedure in GN 02201.030D.1.

-2. Request for Waiver
+2. Request for waiver

 Follow procedure in GN 02201.030D.2.

-Note: If a waiver request is pending at the end of the 60-day due process period, the debt will not be reported to the credit bureaus
+NOTE: If a waiver request is pending at the end of the 60-day due process period, the debt will not be reported to the credit bureaus.

-3. Request to inspect SSA's records
+3. Request to review record

 Follow procedure in GN 02201.030D.3.